 Social media research brings many opportunities for finding unique, unprompted customer insights and business intelligence.
-But uncertainty about implementing pharmacovigilance requirements can make social media research seem risky.
+But uncertainty about implementing good pharmacovigilance practice can make social media research seem risky.

 Several key topics were highlighted in a Q&A session following a webinar we hosted for the BHBIA, Pharmacovigilance in Social Media Research, which covered the implications of pharmacovigilance guidelines.
 Below are eight questions, with answers provided by Daniel Ghinn (DG), CREATION’s CEO, as well as comments from the BHBIA Ethics Advisor (BHBIA EA).